 This list is helpful, as well as is being aware of the violations that are cited the most in your field.
 You can obtain this information from OSHA’s Frequently Cited Standards online.

 How to Avoid OSHA Penalties

-The best (and somewhat obvious) strategy to avoid OSHA penalties is to have good safety program in place that meets the basic requirements for compliance.
+The best (and somewhat obvious) strategy to avoid OSHA penalties is to have good safety program in place that meets at least the basic requirements for compliance.
 But how do you know if your safety program is being implemented by your employees, and how effective is it really?

 Most EHS consultants recommend an annual, or bi-annual safety audit that will evaluate your safety program for effectiveness and compliance.
-Getting a professional onsite who can conduct a “Mock OSHA Audit” will help you to identify gaps in your safety program, but also highlight issues with the job site or with employee communication that OSHA may find problematic.
+Getting a professional onsite who can conduct a “Mock OSHA Inspection” will help you to identify gaps in your safety program, but also highlight issues with the job site or with employee communication that OSHA may find problematic.